rtablada/yoga-grid/README.md

 From there, add the `assets` directory in your SASS import paths.
 Finally, just `@import "yoga";` in your SCSS or SASS file.

+## Mixin Docs

+This project is documented using SASSdoc and the full documentation can be seen on GH Pages: http://rtablada.github.io/yoga-sass

 ## [License](LICENSE.md)

 ## [Contributing](CONTRIBUTING.md)